jimward1963/PythonProject2018/README.md

 ## Summary

-This project contains a basic statistical analysis of the (Fisher iris data set) [https://en.wikipedia.org/wiki/Iris_flower_data_set].
+This project contains a basic statistical analysis of the [Fisher iris data set](https://en.wikipedia.org/wiki/Iris_flower_data_set).

 This is a set of measurements of the sepal lengthss and widths, and petal lengths and widths of irises, collected by the statistician Ronald Fisher in 1936.
 This is a multivariate data set introduced by Fisher in his 1936 paper 'The use of multiple measurements in taxonomic problems'.
 A Python program was developed to analyse the data in the set.